hamerlinski/slides-oop/slides/02-objects-and-classes/slides.md

 A living entity that resists being instructed what to do is an object.
 By revealing behavior in accordance with its contract(s), also known as interfaces in Java and C# or protocols in Swift, it aspires to be an equal partner with other objects.

-Philosophically speaking, the “-er” suffix is a sign of disrespect toward the poor object.
+Philosophically speaking, the "-er" suffix is a sign of disrespect toward the poor object.

 ---
 layout: quote